Azure/Azure-Sentinel/Parsers/ASimRegistryEvent/ARM/imRegistry/README.md

 # Source Agnostic ASIM RegistryEvent Normalization Parser

-This template deploys the ASIM RegistryEvent schema parser for Source Agnostic.
+ARM template for ASIM RegistryEvent schema parser for Source Agnostic.

 This ASIM parser supports normalizing Registry Event logs from all supported sources to the ASIM Registry Event normalized schema.